uutils/uutils-args/design/problems_with_clap.md

 implement these nicely with `clap`.
 Our best efforts try to filter these values out of the arguments before passing them to `clap`, but it is extremely difficult to handle all edge-cases.

+## Problem 6: Exit codes

+In coreutils, different utils have different exit codes when they fail to parse.
+For example, `timeout` returns `125`, because the command it calls probably uses `1` or `2`.
+There is no way to customize this in `clap`, so we work around it in uutils and when we opened as issue for it, it was discarded.
+This makes sense from `clap`'s perspective, but it shows that the priorities between `clap` and uutils diverge.

 ## Problem 6: It's stringly typed